 A 50-year-old woman should not have the hormones of a 20-year-old woman.
 It’s just not the way it should function.

 I am not completely against the use of bioidentical hormones.
 I am only opposed to the level of which and length of time women are using these hormones.
 Many of my colleagues use bioidentical hormones; on occasion, I will even recommend them myself.
 We must also do the underlying work to fix the root cause of these miserable symptoms.

 We like quick fixes.
 I pray for quick fixes myself sometimes, but I know full well that they just don’t exist.
 I think most of you who are reading this (and most of my patients) understand that you have issues on a deeper level, and perhaps it’s best to search for more answers before beginning BHRT.

 The most important treatment for the adrenal-ovarian dysfunction is healing from the ground up.

 This means not chasing symptoms without identifying the overall cause, and understanding that, if left unchecked, BHRT is not enough.
 We must control your symptoms while focusing on healing the dysfunction at its root.

 By correcting the Adrenal Fatigue, any other treatments that you may be utilizing for your condition will have a stronger effect and be much more beneficial.

-In over a decade of seeing thousands of patients both in my office and via telephone or Skype, I have discovered that once someone has Adrenal Fatigue, a physiologic shift occurs.
+In almost two decades of seeing thousands of patients both in my office and via phone or video, I know that once someone has Adrenal Fatigue, a physiologic shift occurs (I call this the “seesaw“ physiology of the body).
 This shift creates debilitating and frustrating symptoms and dysfunctions in all the systems of the body.